- Study at Deakin

 The Career Knowledge Program is designed to support students with career development.

-The program will consist of five 3-hour workshops plus one-on-one sessions run on-campus during Trimester 2 2013.
-The workshops provide intensive training, written material, group discussions, one-on-one interaction with the trainer.
+The program will consist of five 3-hour workshops, plus one-on-one sessions run on the Burwood (Melbourne) campus during Trimester 2 2014.
+The workshops provide intensive training, written material, group discussions and one-on-one interaction with the trainer.
 (This program will be offered once a year during Trimester 2 only)

 A certificate will be granted for the entire program only if participants have attended all workshops and the one-on-one session.